0

 4a.
 Optional: We will discuss how to plant seeds in an organic garden.

 4b.
-Optional: Teachers if you would like to do a planting activity that includes students making their own Origami paper pot (Gr 5+), please let me know.
+Optional: Teachers, if you would like to do a planting activity, please let me know.
+If you would like to include students making their own Origami paper pot (Gr 5+), please let me know.
+See materials list if doing a planting activity.
+If creating Origami paper pot, please print instructions.

 5. Time is allowed for questions and answers.